 - Decorative exhibitions

 - Coverings, sheathing

 As usual, polyarylate can be obtained in the three common formats.
-Moulded sheets are processed in various thicknesses and tailored to their application factors, with the thickness being adjustable between 0.07 centimetres and 15 centimetres.
-The rolls are particularly suitable for the production of stamped parts.
-With thicknesses from 0.05 millimetres to 0.8 millimetres and a width of up to 70 centimetres, all areas of application should be covered.
-In addition, polyarylate is available in rod form with diameters between 0.3 centimeters and 38 centimeters.
+Compression-molded panels are processed in various thicknesses and tailored to their application factors, whereby the thickness can be set between 0.07 centimeters to 15 centimeters.
+The rollers are particularly suitable for the production of stamped parts.
+With thicknesses of 0.05 millimeters to 0.8 millimeters and a width of up to 70 centimeters, all areas of application should be covered.
+In addition, polyacrylate is available in rod form with diameters between 0.3 centimeters and 38 centimeters.

-PAR can be obtained as a film from Kunstoffhaus.de in Ahlhorn.
-The Kunststoffhaus is a division of Dr. Dietrich Müller GmbH, which manufactures and processes PAR films itself.
-The PAR films are marketed under the brand name “Aryphan”.
+At Kunstoffhaus.de in Ahlhorn, PAR can be obtained as a film.
+The plastic house is a division of Dr. Dietrich Müller GmbH, which manufactures and processes PAR foils itself.
+The PAR foils are sold under the brand name “Aryphan” marketed.